 It’s hard to believe that Simon and I have been married for 11 years this year, I still remember our day like it was yesterday.
 Not only was I excited to be marrying my best friend but I always had a huge sense of pride as I walked down the aisle and looked around at how beautiful everything looked.
 We didn’t hire in Wedding Planners you see, we did the majority of our wedding ourselves with the help of family and friends.
 Making your wedding look a million dollars is easier than you think, you just have to plan well and shop around.

-The first place to start is your guest list, that way you will know how many people you are catering for.
+The first place to start is your guest list, that way you will know how many people you are catering for, catering software from Inhouse Manager is ideal for helping with this.
 Remember that whilst you want everyone to see you on your big day, don’t feel pressured into inviting every person and their dog.
 Invite the people who really mean something to you both or set yourself a limit of guests and stick to it.
 You can always invite more to the evening party when costs will be more reasonable.

 Smarter Jewellery Choices